Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 ***

 # Operators
-Operators are unique symbols that are used to carry out operations on operands within a statement.
+Operators are unique symbols that are used to carry out operations on operands.
+They can be represented as Arithmetic, Relational, Logical, and Miscellaneous.

 ### Arithmetic
+Arithmetic operators are mathematical symbols used for performing calculations on Number values.

 - `+` - Addition
 - `-` - Subtraction
 - `*` - Multiplication